aws-samples/bedrock-claude-chat/README.md

 The sign-up screen will appear as shown above, where you can register your email and log in.

 > [!Important]
 > This deployment method allows anyone with the URL to sign up if optional parameters are not configured.
-For production use, we strongly recommend adding IP address restrictions and disabling self-signup to mitigate security risks (Defining the `allowed-signup-email-domains` to allow only your emails from your comapny domain to be able to sing-up to restrict the users).
+For production use, we strongly recommend adding IP address restrictions and disabling self-signup to mitigate security risks (Defining the `allowed-signup-email-domains` to allow only your emails from your company domain to be able to sing-up to restrict the users).
 For ip address restriction use both `ipv4-ranges` and `ipv6-ranges` and to disable self-signup use `disable-self-register` when executing `./bin`.

 ## Architecture